The Reef’s blog< Back to View All Blogs

 Pro-tip: Because of its distance from the mecca of Myrtle Beach, the beaches are less crowded and less picked over so you are sure to find some spectacular specimens.

 Take the work out of finding perfect shells and spend your time doing everything else Myrtle Beach has to offer.
 Eagles Beachwear has 19 locations around Myrtle Beach.
-With your VMB discounts card, enjoy 10% off entire store OR FREE Sand Dollar or Starfish with any purchase.
+With your Myrtle Beach discount card, enjoy 10% off entire store OR FREE Sand Dollar or Starfish with any purchase.

-It’s time to book your next Myrtle Beach vacation so you can start your sea shell hunting quest ASAP!
+Check out these Myrtle Beach resort deals to add to your Myrtle Beach vacation so you can start your seashell hunting quest ASAP!

 Do you have tips for sea-shell hunting in the Myrtle Beach area?
 Share them below!